 Ayoo Harriet Jennifer

-Harriett’s home district is Kitgum which is around 100 kilometres from Gulu.
-Harriett, who has a diploma in catering and hotel management, moved to Gulu to find work.
-Whilst in Kitgum Harriett worked as a receptionist at the very upmarket Boma Hotel, but once she had moved to Gulu, she worked for the Watoto church for five years as a cook where she provided meals for young children.
+Harriet’s home district is Kitgum which is around 100 kilometres from Gulu.
+Harriet, who has a diploma in catering and hotel management, moved to Gulu to find work.
+Whilst in Kitgum Harriet worked as a receptionist at the very upmarket Boma Hotel, but once she had moved to Gulu, she worked for the Watoto church for five years as a cook where she provided meals for young children.

-Harriett started working for Nurses Reaching Out (NRO) on the 25:35 Feeding Project in June 2016.
-Harriett plans menus, buys food in the local market then prepares and cooks the meals before distributing them to the patients to whom she also offers friendship and support.
+Harriet started working for Nurses Reaching Out (NRO) on the 25:35 Feeding Project in June 2016.
+Harriet plans menus, buys food in the local market then prepares and cooks the meals before distributing them to the patients to whom she also offers friendship and support.

 A small number of professionals and skilled individuals with backgrounds in finance, construction, textiles, project management and nursing have become members of the board to help steer the NGO.
 The board members with Michelle meet regularly to discuss and further the NGO.